deliverhoo/whiteelephant/README.md

 # Create a Game
 1. Goto:  http://127.0.0.1:8000/admin or whatever IP and port assigned by manage.py
 2. Click on Games > Add Game > Save
 3. Click on Add Player > Add Name and Photo file name (will get to that later).
-Dont enter enything in the position.
+Dont enter anything in the position.
 Leave it at 0
 4. Add as many players as you want
-5. Click on Game Properties > Select Game > Dont select anythign else and click on Save.
+5. Click on Game Properties > Select Game > Dont select anything else and click on Save.
-6. Click on Gifts > Add Gift > Select Original Owner and Fill in Gift File Name and photo og gift wrap for that gift.
+6. Click on Gifts > Add Gift > Select Original Owner and Fill in Gift File Name and photo of gift wrap for that gift.
 Click on Save.
 7. Add gifts for all players.

 # Files setup